jxt518/tfe-tfc-migration-tool/README.md

 * Migrate Workspace Notifications
   * NOTE: Email Notifications will be migrated, but email address are added based on Username.
 If the Usernames do not exist within the target organization at the time the Notifications are migrated, the triggers will still get migrated, but they will need to be updated once the target Users have confirmed their new Accounts.
 * Migrate Workspace Team Access
-* Migrate Configuration Versions
+* Migrate Config Versions
-* Migrate Configuration Files
+* Migrate Config Files
    * NOTE: Prior to using this method, the `workspace_to_file_path_map` map must be manually generated using the following format: `{'workspace_name':'path/to/file'}`
 * Migrate Policies
 * Migrate Policy Sets
-* Migrate Policy Set Parameters
+* Migrate Policy Set params
    * NOTE: For any parameter marked as `Sensitive`, only Key names will be transferred (since Values are write only)
 * Migrate Policy Set Sensitive Parameter Values
    * NOTE: Prior to using this method, the `sensitive_policy_set_parameter_data_map` map must be manually generated ahead of time.
 The easiest way to do this is to update the value for each variable in the list returned by the `migrate_policy_set_parameters` method (**Important:** If you intend on doing this, be sure to pass `True` as the final argument to `migrate_policy_set_parameters`)